saqib777/The-Quran-App/Noor_Technical_Documentation_Mermaid.md

 *How the app is built, how its data is organized, and how each feature works under the hood*

-Prepared for Mohammed Saqib · Covers the Electron desktop build of the Noor Qur'an App

 > **Diagram format:** All technical diagrams in this document are embedded as native **Mermaid** diagrams.
 There are no external image dependencies, so this document is self-contained as a single `.md` file.

 ---